-In accordance with the federal requirements, the MHP (providers) shall use DHCS' uniform notice templates, or the electronic equivalent of these templates generated from the Plan's Electronic Health Record System, when providing beneficiaries with a written NOABD.
-The notice templates include both the enclosed NOABD and "Your Rights" documents to notify beneficiaries of their rights in compliance with the federal regulations.
-The following is a description of adverse benefit determinations and the corresponding NOABD template, as well as instructions related to the timeframes for sending the NOABD to the beneficiary:
+- In accordance with the federal requirements, the MHP (providers) shall use DHCS' uniform notice templates, or the electronic equivalent of these templates generated from the Plan's EHR - when providing members with a written NOABD.
+The notice templates include both the enclosed NOABD and "Your Rights" documents to notify members of their rights in compliance with the federal regulations.
+The following is a description of adverse benefit determinations and the corresponding NOABD template, as well as instructions related to the timeframes for sending the NOABD to the beneficiary: - 1.
+NOABD Denial of Authorization Notice Use this template when the Plan denies a request for a service.
+Denials include determinations based on type or level of service, requirements for criteria for access to medically necessary services, appropriateness, setting or effectiveness of a covered benefit. - 2.
+NOABD Denial of Payment for a Service Rendered by a Provider - Use this template when the Plan denies, in whole or in part, for any reason, a provider's request for payment for a service that has already been delivered to a member.

-- 1. NOABD Denial of Authorization Notice Use this template when the Plan denies a request for a service.
-Denials include determinations based on type or level of service, requirements for medical necessity, appropriateness, setting or effectiveness of a covered benefit. - 2.
-NOABD Payment Denial Notice Use this template when the Plan denies, in whole or in part, for any reason, a provider's request for payment for a service that has already been delivered to a beneficiary. - 3.
-NOABD Delivery System Notice Use this template when the Plan has determined that the beneficiary does not meet the criteria to be eligible for specialty mental health through the Plan.
-The beneficiary shall be referred to the Managed Care Plan, or other appropriate system, for mental health, substance use disorder, or other services. - 4.
-NOABD Modification Notice Use this template when the Plan modifies or limits a provider's request for a service, including reductions in frequency and/or duration of services, and approval of alternative treatments and services. - 5.
-NOABD Termination Notice Use this template when the Plan terminates, reduces, or suspends a previously authorized service.
+- 3. NOABD Delivery System Notice Use this template when the Plan has determined that the member does not meet the criteria to be eligible for specialty mental health through the Plan.
+The member shall be referred to the Managed Care Plan, or other appropriate system, for mental health, substance use disorder, or other services. - 4.
+NOABD Modification of Requested Services Notice Use this template when the Plan modifies or limits a provider's request for a service, including reductions in frequency and/or duration of services, and approval of alternative treatments and services. - 5.
+NOABD Termination of Previously Authorized Services Notice Use this template when the Plan terminates, reduces, or suspends a previously authorized service.
 This notice is also required for all clients who have unsuccessfully discharged.
 Unsuccessful discharge includes, but is not limited to, client AWOL, client unwilling to continue with services, client terminates services AMA, etc. - 6.
-NOABD Delay Notice Use this template when there is a delay in processing a provider's request for authorization of specialty mental health service.
+NOABD Delay in Processing Authorization of s Services Notice Use this template when there is a delay in processing a provider's request for authorization of specialty mental health service.
 When the Plan extends the timeframe to make an authorization decision, it is a delay in processing a provider's request.
-This includes extensions granted at the request of the beneficiary or provider, and/or those granted when there is a need for additional information from the beneficiary or provider, when the extension is in the beneficiary's interest.

-- 7. NOABD Timely Access Notice Use this template when there is a delay in providing the beneficiary with timely services, as required by the timely access standards applicable to the delayed service. - 8.
-NOABD Financial Liability Notice Use this template when the Plan denies a beneficiary's request to dispute financial liability, including cost-sharing and other beneficiary financial liabilities. - 9.
-NOABD "Your Rights" Attachment - the "Your Rights" attachment is a new form that informs beneficiaries of critical appeal and State hearing rights.
+This includes extensions granted at the request of the member or provider, when the extension is in the beneficiary's interest. - 7.
+NOABD Failure to Provide Timely Access Notice Use this template when there is a delay in providing the member with timely services, as required by the timely access standards applicable to the delayed service. - 8.
+NOABD Dispute of Financial Liability Notice Use this template when the Plan denies a member's request to dispute financial liability, including cost-sharing and other beneficiary financial liabilities. - 9.
+NOABD Failure to timely Resolve Grievances and Appeals Plans shall use this notice when they do not meet required timeframes for the standard resolution of grievances and appeals. - 10.
+The "NOABD Your Rights" Attachment - is a notice that informs members of critical appeal and State Hearing rights.
 There are two types of "Your Rights" attachments.
 One accompanies the NOABD and the other accompanies the Notice of Appeals Resolution.
-These attachments must be sent to beneficiaries with each NOABD or NAR.

-The "NOABD Your Rights" attachment provides beneficiaries with the following required information pertaining to NOABD:
+These attachments must be sent to beneficiaries with each NOABD or NAR. - a.
+The "NOABD Your Rights" attachment provides members with the following required information pertaining to NOABD: